 Pathological Genital Development

 Malformations of the genitals may either have a chromosomal basis or may occur during various phases of development.
-The consequences may consist of small changes or, in rare cases, complete agenesis of the external genitals, for example.
+The consequences may consist of small changes or, in rare cases, complete agenesis of the external genitals.
 The most important malformations are described below.

-In Klinefelter-Syndrom, the developing organism has two X and one Y chromosome.
-Those affected have a male phenotype, but exhibit, for example, female breast growth and are sterile due to incorrect development of the testicles.
+In Klinefelter-syndrome, the developing organism has 2 X and 1 Y chromosome.
+Those affected have a male phenotype, but exhibit, for example, female breast growth and are sterile due to the incorrect development of the testicles.

-People affected with Turner syndrome have only one X chromosome, so that their genotype is described as X0.
+People affected with Turner syndrome have only 1 X chromosome so their genotype is described as X0.
 The phenotype is female.
 However, the female gonads are incapable of functioning.
 Typical indicators are dwarfism, pterygium colli, low hairline, and sterility.

 In this case, both XX and XY sets of chromosomes and XX/XY mosaics can be present, with the first scenario being the most common.
 Humans who have this set of chromosomes develop both ovaries and testicles.
-There is sometimes a so-called ovotestis containing both in one capsule.
+Sometimes a condition called ovotestis is present, whereby both ovarian and testicular features occur in the same gonad.
 The phenotype and the external genitals can be female, male, or intersexual.
-True hermaphrodites often have a female psychological identity.
+True hermaphrodites often have a female physiological identity.

 Both masculine and feminine forms exist.
-The feminine form describes people with an XX-set of chromosomes, and whose adrenal gland produces too much testosterone.
-Despite having normally-developed ovaries, these women can develop male external genitals in different manifestations.
-In the opposite case, the masculine form relates to people with a XY set of chromosomes who produce too little AMH or testosterone.
+The feminine form describes people with an XX-set of chromosomes, and whose adrenal gland produces excess testosterone.
+Despite having normal ovaries, these women can develop male external genitals in different manifestations.
+On the other hand, the masculine form relates to people with an XY set of chromosomes who produce too little AMH or testosterone.
 This results in varying degrees of insufficient development of the testicles and the external genitals.

 If the genital folds do not fuse around the urethra in the development of the penis, a urethral orifice at the lower surface of the penis results.
 This is referred to as hypospadias.
 Malformations in mesenchyme and ectoderm can lead to a dorsal location of the genital tubercle, with the urethra terminating at the dorsal side of the penis.
 This is referred to as epispadias.